Niaratho/kafka-workshop/01_quickstart/README.md

    ps aux | grep server-1.properties
    kill -9 (process_id)
    ```
-   - Find information about re-balancing in the broker logs
+   - Check the broker logging output and find information on leadership reassignment

 6. Check the status of the topic
    - Which broker is the leader of which partition?